 Characteristics of people with low self-esteem include:

-For fear they will always be the wrong decision.
+Fearing it will always be the wrong decision.

-For things that are clearly not your fault.
+For things that aren’t your fault.

-When receiving gists or spending on yourself.
+When receiving gifts or spending money on yourself.